5hEn918/5hEn918.github.io/index.md

 Prior to that, I received the Bachelor of Engineering degree (2020-2024) in Information Security from [Northwestern Polytechnical University (NWPU)](https://www.nwpu.edu.cn).

-<strong style="color:#e74d3c; font-weight:600">I am actively seeking for a 25 fall Ph.D. position.
+<strong style="color:#e74d3c; font-weight:600">I am actively seeking for a Ph.D. or MPhil position 2025 fall.
 Please feel free to contact me if you are interested.</strong>

 <!-- ## Research Interests